Chorizite/DatReaderWriter/README.md

 portalDat.Dispose();
 ```

+## Todo:
+- BSP trees are broken (reading and writing)
+- CharGen is unable to write identical eor entry
+- RenderMaterial isnt implemented

 ## Contributing

 We welcome contributions from the community!
 If you would like to contribute to DatReaderWriter, please follow these steps: